Coria (Corbridge): Tombstone of Flavinus, Roman Standard Bearer

-Work on Hexham Abbey in 1881 brought to light a Roman funerary monument in the stonework of the south porch of the transept.
+Work on Hexham Abbey in Northumberland in 1881 brought to light a Roman funerary monument in the stonework of the south porch of the transept.
 An elaborately carved stone (now on display in the abbey) shows a standard-bearer in the Roman cavalry riding down a barbarian: its inscription shows it to commemorate Flavinus, an officer in the ala Petriana who died aged 25 after seven years' service.
 The ala Petriana is known to have been stationed at Corbridge, and the slab is thought to date to the late first century and to have once stood in the military cemetery near the fort there.